chavid/CsvChunks/README.md

 This project is developed with the help of Docker and [this recipe](https://github.com/chavid/MyDevTools/blob/main/DevCpp20/Dockerfile).
 Running the provided tests rely on the [oval script](https://github.com/chavid/MyDevTools/blob/main/bin/oval.py) .

 # Conventions

 - `*.h` : header file
 - `*.cc` : body file
 - `*.cpp` : test file

+# Few design principles

+I use strongly typed integers and arrays, so to ensure that I never mix an index with the wrong array.